WELL, THAT DIDN’T GO AS PLANNED - THE CHICKEN COOP AREA

 I always check for exterior paint in the oops paint department.

-You do not need to spend a ton of money on paint to have a colorful hobby farm.
+You do not need to spend a ton of money on paint to have a colorful farm.

 I also added the lime green details with craft paint.